tachyons/gitlab-pages/README.md

 This is most useful in dual-stack environments (IPv4+IPv6) where both Gitlab Pages and another HTTP server have to co-exist on the same server.

+#### Listening behind a reverse proxy

+When `listen-proxy` is used please make sure that your reverse proxy solution is configured to strip the [RFC7239 Forwarded headers](https://tools.ietf.org/html/rfc7239).

+The `gorilla/handlers.ProxyHeaders` middleware is used when listening behind a proxy via `listen-proxy` configuration option.
+For more information please review the [gorilla/handlers#ProxyHeaders](https://godoc.org/github.com/gorilla/handlers#ProxyHeaders) documentation.

+> NOTE: This middleware should only be used when behind a reverse proxy like nginx, HAProxy or Apache.
+Reverse proxies that don't (or are configured not to) strip these headers from client requests, or where these headers are accepted "as is" from a remote client (e.g. when Go is not behind a proxy), can manifest as a vulnerability if your application uses these headers for validating the 'trustworthiness' of a request.

 ### GitLab access control

 GitLab access control is configured with properties `auth-client-id`, `auth-client-secret`, `auth-redirect-uri`, `auth-server` and `auth-secret`.
 Client ID, secret and redirect uri are configured in the GitLab and should match. `auth-server` points to a GitLab instance used for authentication. `auth-redirect-uri` should be `http(s)://pages-domain/auth`.
 Note that if the pages-domain is not handled by GitLab pages, then the `auth-redirect-uri` should use some reserved namespace prefix (such as `http(s)://projects.pages-domain/auth`).
 Using HTTPS is _strongly_ encouraged. `auth-secret` is used to encrypt the session cookie, and it should be strong enough.